 4.3.
-TTL, Expiration and Priority
+Expiration and Priority

-You can set the time to live, expiration, and/or the priority of the message in the queue or topic by setting an additional query parameter.
-The expiration query parameter is an long specify the time in milliseconds since epoch (a long date).
-The ttl query parameter is a time in milliseconds you want the message active.
+You can set he expiration and the priority of the message in the queue or topic by setting an additional query parameter.
+The expiration query parameter is an integer expressing the time in milliseconds until the message should be expired.
 The priority is another query parameter with an integer value between 0 and 9 expressing the priority of the message. i.e.: